andaluri/GettingAndCleaningData/codebook.md

 Field | Type  | Description
 ----- | ----- | --------
 activity | string | Activity performed by subject.
-One of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING. subject | integer | Subject Id of the person who performed the activity. tBodyAccMagMean | numeric |  See Note below. tBodyAccMagStdDev | numeric | See Note below. tGravityAccMagMean | numeric | See Note below.
+One of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING. subject | integer | Subject Id of the person who performed the activity.
+A value between 1 and 30. tBodyAccMagMean | numeric |  See Note below. tBodyAccMagStdDev | numeric | See Note below. tGravityAccMagMean | numeric | See Note below.